Restaurant in Los Angeles, United States

 Is lunch or dinner better at Chosun Galbee?

-Lunch is the practical choice if you want the same kitchen with fewer logistics: the restaurant opens at 11 am Monday and Wednesday through Sunday, and the midday crowd tends to be smaller than peak dinner hours.
+Lunch is the practical choice if you want the same kitchen with fewer logistics: the restaurant opens at 11 am Monday and Wednesday through Sunday, the midday crowd tends to be smaller than peak dinner hours.
 Dinner works better for groups or occasions where the pace matters.
 Either way, confirm Tuesday is not your visit day — the restaurant is closed.

 Can I eat at the bar at Chosun Galbee?

-Chosun Galbee is a table-service Korean barbecue room, and the format is built around in-table grills rather than a counter or bar experience.
+Chosun Galbee is a table-service Korean barbecue room, the format is built around in-table grills rather than a counter or bar experience.
 If bar-style seating is your priority for a solo visit or quick drop-in, the format here will not serve that need well.
 Reserve a table.

 Can Chosun Galbee accommodate groups?

-Yes, and groups are one of the stronger use cases here.
-Korean barbecue is a communal format by design, and Chosun Galbee's $$$ positioning and Michelin Plate status make it a credible choice for work dinners or celebrations.
+Yes, groups are one of the stronger use cases here.
+Korean barbecue is a communal format by design, Chosun Galbee's $$$ positioning and Michelin Plate status make it a credible choice for work dinners or celebrations.
 Book ahead rather than arriving with a large party unannounced — this is not a casual walk-in room.

 Is the tasting menu worth it at Chosun Galbee?